 You can commonly find the eastern gray squirrels in urban and suburban areas of North America.
 Some gray squirrels have white fur, but they are not albinos because of tiny tufts of gray found on the back of their heads and shoulders.
 The red squirrel is another beloved arboreal squirrel.
 People love it for its exquisite fur and often keep it as pets.

 According to the Washington Department of Fish and Wildlife, tree squirrels are the number one wildlife trouble markers in urban and suburban areas.
 They often steal bird feed and destroy feeders to get to it.

-This category of squirrels live in tunnels or burrows, and some species hibernate during the winter.
+This category of squirrels lives in tunnels or burrows, and some squirrel species hibernate during the winter.
 The arctic ground squirrel, native to the arctic, can withstand freezing temperature during hibernation by dropping its body temperature3.
 The body temperature drops from 99 degrees F (37 degrees C) to 27 degrees F (-3 degrees C).

 Ground squirrels have short, strong forelimbs that they use for digging.
 They may sometimes be melanistic; completely black.
 But usually have fur tones ranging from gray, brown, and buff.
 Gray squirrels are ground squirrels with grayish fur.